 With nothing to lose, that is, if the report is exculpatory for “their group”, one could rationally expect a quick release of the Muller Report.

-Delays of the report, if caused by Trump administration interference, will be the beginning of the end for America as we knew it.
+Delays of the report, critical redacted portions of it, underlying evidence, caused by Trump administration interference, will be the beginning of the end for America as we knew it.
 You can’t go back.
 History students will be studying these moments centuries from now.

 We don’t wish to worry our readers, but we do have to follow the story and make rational deductions.